opentoonz/opentoonz_docs/source/rendering_the_animation.rst

 .. tip:: **To set the playback range to match the duration of a block of contiguous exposed cells:**

-    1. In the Xsheet/Timeline, select an exposed cell from the desired column.
+    1. In the Xsheet/Timeline, select an exposed cell from the desired column/layer.

     2. Right-click on the desired frame in the frame column and select **Set Auto Markers** from the menu that shows.

-    .. note:: There must be an exposed cell in that column at that frame for the **Set Auto Markers** option to be available.
+    .. note:: There must be an exposed cell in that column/layer at that frame for the **Set Auto Markers** option to be available.

     .. note:: No matter to what block of contiguous exposed cells the selected cell belongs to, this function will take into account the frame in which the user performed the right click operation to set the markers.

 .. tip:: **To set a single-frame playback range:**

-    Right-click on the desired frame in the frame column and select **Preview This** from the menu that shows.
+    Right-click on the desired frame in the frame column/bar and select **Preview This** from the menu that shows.

 .. tip:: **To unset the playback markers:**